 We found 9 internists who accept Health Net PPO near Washington, DC.

-Dr. John Dzundza is an internist.
-He is a graduate of George Washington University School of Medicine and Health Sciences and Georgetown University School of Medicine.
-Health Net, Anthem, and Blue Cross/Blue Shield are among the insurance carriers that Dr. Dzundza honors.
-Dr. Dzundza is conversant in Spanish.
+Dr. John Dzundza practices general internal medicine.
+He accepts several insurance carriers, including Health Net, Anthem, and Blue Cross/Blue Shield.
+Dr. Dzundza is a graduate of George Washington University School of Medicine and Health Sciences and Georgetown University School of Medicine.
+He is conversant in Spanish.

 Conditions / Treatments